What’s an Alternative Delivery Location and How Does It Benefit Businesses and Customers?

 - Work with the courier directly and redirect their package to a preferred designated pick up location.
 This option can be utilized once the package is in transit and a tracking number is available for the package.

 - Set up an alternate shipping address with a business who will accept your items for you, such as at The UPS Store.
 In this case the customer would input the alternate address for as the shipping address at the time of order.
-It is important to note that a PO Box number with the Post Office will not work as a solution for this need as couriers will not deliver to a PO Box number.
+It is important to note that a PO Box number with the Post Office will not work as a solution for this need as Canada Post does not accept deliveries from private courier companies.

 How do Alternate Delivery Locations work for small businesses?

-Throughout the pandemic, click-and-collect services have skyrocketed as it offered a safe and convenient model allowing consumers can make purchases online and pick them up either at a physical store, such as through curbside pick-up, or via a pick-up location.
+Over the past few years, click-and-collect services have skyrocketed as it offered a safe and convenient model allowing consumers can make purchases online and pick them up either at a physical store, such as through curbside pick-up, or via a pick-up location.
 Along the same lines, BOPA (which stands for Buy Online, Pickup Anywhere), focuses on the use of alternative delivery locations and Pick-Up and Drop-Off points and follows a similar methodology as click-and-collect.

 What are the benefits of alternative delivery locations?